Macro indicators and forecasts

-The Riksbank's interest rate decisions are based on forecasts of economic developments in Sweden and abroad.
+The Riksbank’s monetary policy decisions are based on forecasts of economic developments in Sweden and abroad.
 To be able to forecast future developments the Riksbank must have an idea of how both the supply and demand for goods and services are developing.
 Moreover, the Riksbank must have an idea of how inflation, the exchange rate and the labour market will develop in the period ahead.
-This is achieved by studying and using a number of different indicators and variables, such as how quickly the economy is growing, how many people are unemployed, how much is produced during one hour (productivity), developments in the financial markets and many other things.
+This is achieved by studying and using different indicators and variables, such as how quickly the economy is growing, how many people are unemployed, how much is produced during one hour (productivity), developments in the financial markets and many other things.

 The Riksbank has stopped publishing estimates of wage outcomes